capreolus-ir/capreolus/docs/quick.md

 `RankTask` declares dependencies on a `Searcher` module and a `Benchmark` module, which it uses to query a document collection and to obtain experimental data (i.e., topics, relevance judgments, and folds), respectively.
 The `Searcher` depends on an `Index`.
 Both the `Index` and `Benchmark` depend on a `Collection`.
 In this example, `RankTask` requires that the same `Collection` be provided to both.
 </p>

 Let's construct this graph one module at a time.
-First, `Collection` and `Benchmark`:
 ```python
 # Previously, the Benchmark specified a dependency on the 'robust04' collection specifically.
 # Now we specify "robust04" ourselves.